Ticket purchase flow

 Decreasing cart abandon and customer support requests with targeted improvements

-Our data revealed high cart abandon rates and general drop off in our ticket purchase flow, while our customer support team's inbox hinted at lack of key information for fans.
-I led a number of UX and UI improvements that decreased both of these metrics and streamlined fans' experience.
+Our tracking data revealed cart abandon rates above our internal goal, while our customer support inbox hinted at lack of information for users.
+I led a number of UX and UI improvements that decreased both of these metrics and streamlined the user experience.

 tl;dr